halvorot/Exercises-TTK4145-Sanntidsprogrammering/Exercise2/Part1/README.md

 ### What is a mutex?
 > A flag that indicates that a resource is in use and can not be accessed by any other process.
+> When a task locks (acquires) a mutex only it can unlock (release) it.
+If a task tries to unlock a mutex it hasn’t locked (thus doesn’t own) then an error condition is encountered and the mutex is not unlocked.

 ### What is the difference between a mutex and a binary semaphore?
 > Mutex can be released only by thread that had acquired it, while you can signal semaphore from any other thread (or process).